- Warning: Late repayments can cause you serious money problems. For help, contact the Money Advice Service.

 - Not always cheaper.
 Flava offers big-name brands only and these are often slightly more expensive than the same item sold in traditional supermarkets.

-- Costly delivery fee.
-If you sign up for the free account, you’ll pay a hefty £6.99 for delivery, which is more expensive than many of the major supermarket delivery charges.
+- Delivery fee.
+If you sign up for the free account, you’ll pay £3.99 for delivery, which is more expensive than many of the major supermarket delivery charges.

-Flava is a fairly new kid on the block, and the first provider to offer a pay later service specifically for grocery items.
-While it boasts some key benefits, we expect it will be challenged fairly soon on a few of its shortfalls, namely delivery costs and available grocery items.
+Flava is the first provider we’ve seen offering a pay later service specifically for grocery items.
+While it boasts some key benefits, we expect it will be challenged fairly soon on a few of its shortfalls, in particular the available grocery items.

 Have more questions about Flava?